kgorkovskaya/multinational-retail-data-centralisation/README.md

 - Derive columns using CASE/WHEN: e.g. create weight class column based on weight
 - Set primary keys and foreign keys

+## 4. Query the data

+Use SQL to query the sales database and create a report of business metrics.